0481 452 335

 The purpose built Massage Studio is located in Mt Evelyn with on site parking and disabled access.

-Sue Hatfield, the owner of the business, has worked in the veterinary industry for 20 years and could see that our dogs would benefit from massage treatments that complemented the recommendations offered by Veterinary Professionals.
+She could see that our dogs would benefit from massage treatments that these treatments could also complement the recommendations offered by Veterinary Professionals.

 Sue Hatfield is a qualified Remedial Canine Masseuse.